-- 9. Enter the recorded wet and dry weight for each full sample (including the vial) into Zoe. - 10.
-Enter the weight of soil used for extraction into Zoe. - 11.
-If a unique tare weight was calculated for this sample, enter that into the Comments field, in the form "VTW=<Weight>". - 12.
+- 1. Combine the given soilMass and containerMass weights from the manifest and enter this as the wet weight for each sample into Zoe. - 2.
+Enter the recorded dry weight for each full sample (soil and vial, no cap) into Zoe. - 3.
+Enter the weight of soil used for extraction into Zoe. - 4.
 Have a second technician verify the weight information in Zoe.